Two leagues will be rewarded with an extra place in next season's UEFA Champions League (UCL) based on performance in Europe this season.

 If we look back at the previous six seasons, England and Spain take seven of the 12 slots, with Italy and Germany two each.
 Only in 2021-22 did one of the countries with fewer than four teams in the Champions League (the Netherlands) finish in the top two of average coefficient.

 History already told us that it's highly likely two of the top leagues will have five places in the Champions League.
-Now that's been strengthened.
+Now that's been strengthened by the extra bonus points in the UCL.

 2023-24: Italy and Germany